Introduction to employment contracts, awards and agreements

 The terms and conditions of employment contained in legislation, awards or enterprise agreements are generally the minimum terms and conditions.
 This means that parties can agree by common law contract to, for example, pay more than the minimum for an entitlement.

-A common law contract of employment cannot provide for less beneficial terms than those contained in a statute, (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. or enterprise agreement.
+A common law contract of employment cannot provide for less beneficial terms than those contained in an applicable statute, award or enterprise agreement.
 The employer must provide the employee with at least every minimum term or condition in the statute, award or statutory agreement.

 Contracts, awards and enterprise agreement terms and conditions exist side-by-side, with an employee being entitled to the most beneficial terms that apply.